daniel-araujo/darr/README.md

 ## 1. Introduction

-Darr is a C library that abstracts most of the arithmetic that is done when attempting to create an array of variable size with malloc and realloc.
-The motivation for creating this tiny library is to stop writing repetitive memory allocation code.
+Darr is a C library that abstracts most of the arithmetic that is done when attempting to create an array of variable size with malloc, realloc and free.
+The motivation for creating this tiny library is to stop having to write repetitive memory allocation code.

+The functions in this library assume that they're always going to be used correctly so that they can avoid having to validate their input.
+For instance, no bounds checking is done and the size for the array is expected to always be a positive number.

 ## 2. How to use